 The pitch decision itself

-Hosts have talked about this publicly.
+And hosts are learning to spot AI pitches fast.
 They see the same structures, the same flattery openers, the same generic angles.
-When your pitch reads like it came from a template that was fed the show's Apple Podcasts description and nothing else, that's not personalization.
+When your pitch reads like it was fed the show's Apple Podcasts description and nothing else, that's not personalization.
 That's a mail merge with extra steps.

 Removing yourself from the relationship

 Podcast outreach is relationship work.
-A host who books your client today might book your next client in three months — if you've built trust.
-If your first interaction was a pitch they could smell was automated from across the room, that relationship never starts.
+A host who books your client today might book your next client in three months, if you've built trust.
+If your first interaction was a pitch they could tell was automated, that relationship never starts.

 The playbook that wins in 2026